psf/requests/docs/dev/contributing.rst

 ::

     def fibonacci_spiral_tool():
-        """With my feet upon the ground I lose myself / between the sounds and open wide to suck it in. / I feel it move across my skin. / I'm reaching up and reaching out. / I'm reaching for the random or whatever will bewilder me. / Whatever will bewilder me. /And following our will and wind we may just go where no one's been. / We'll ride the spiral to the end and may just go where no one's been.
+        """With my feet upon the ground I lose myself / between the sounds and open wide to suck it in. / I feel it move across my skin. / I'm reaching up and reaching out. / I'm reaching for the random or whatever will bewilder me. / Whatever will bewilder me. / And following our will and wind we may just go where no one's been. / We'll ride the spiral to the end and may just go where no one's been.

         Spiral out.
 Keep going...
         """